MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 <!--note from editor:Confused about what sentence below refers to: is it referencing line 167, "First, select **New Measure**"?   -->

-At any time, you can create a new measure via **Add Measure** shown earlier.
+At any time, you can create a new measure by selecting **Add Measure** as discussed earlier.

 <!--note from editor: in sentence below, change "following button" to "**Measure menu** button"?   -->

-You can also edit, delete or rename the data of any of your created measures by first selecting the following button.
+You can also edit, delete, or rename the data of any of your created measures by first selecting the following button.

 > [!div class="mx-imgBorder"]
 > ![](media/measure-menu.png "Measure menu")